docknetwork/api-docs/source/index.html.md

 ```

 DID document.
-The current set of propoerties is incomplete
+The current set of properties is incomplete

 ### Properties